 Welcome to Year 3

 Welcome to Year 3.
-It has, so far, been a pleasure to have your child in my class.
-They are really starting to settle into the Juniors and are learning new routines both in and outside of the classroom.
+It is a pleasure to have your child in my class.
+They have settled into the Juniors and are learning new routines both in and outside of the classroom.
 Below you will find an outline of the areas of study that we will be working on throughout the year

 The children will read from a wide variety of fiction, poetry and non-fiction texts where they will develop their comprehension and writing skills in a wide variety of ways.